Solana trading bots guide (2026 edition)

 A good sniper bot doesn't just react quickly—it:

-• Connects to real-time data feeds (e.g. via WebSocket or ShredStream);
+• Connects to real-time data feeds (Yellowstone gRPC or ShredStream—not WebSocket for execution-critical events)

-• Uses private RPC nodes to avoid congestion.
+• Uses dedicated RPC nodes co-located with validators to avoid congestion drops

 If you're using a public RPC and polling every few seconds, you're not sniping.
 You're watching others do it.

-If you're looking for a deeper dive into sniper bots specifically, we’ve already covered that in detail, including how to build and optimize one for real-time token launches.
+If you're looking for a deeper dive into sniper bots specifically, we've already covered that in detail, including how to build and optimize one for real-time token launches: read the full Pump.fun sniper infrastructure guide.

 Arbitrage bots

 These bots look for price differences between DEXs—say, SOL/USDC is $98 on Orca but $98.80 on Raydium.
-The bot buys on one and sells on the other, ideally in the same transaction.
+The bot buys on one and sells on the other, ideally in the same atomic Jito bundle so both legs land together or neither lands.

 Many modern bots also simulate the trade first (via simulateTransaction) to avoid losing gas on bad routes.